felixblochwitz/nvim/README.md

 - [x] make code actions and everything work for pyright (pyright doesn't have code actions lol)
 - [ ] python documentation creation (maybe neogen)
 - [ ] rebuild theme picker from nvchad
+- [ ] see if I can improve the snippets a bit
+- [ ] different tab size depending on file type and what my formatter for that file wants